irsl/gcp-dhcp-takeover-code-exec/README.md

 This is an advisory about an unpatched vulnerability (at time of publishing this repo, 2021-06-25) affecting virtual machines in Google's Compute Engine platform.
-The technical details below match my report sent to the VRP team almost completely.
+The technical details below is almost exactly the same as my report sent to the VRP team.

 Attackers could take over virtual machines of the Google Cloud Platform over the network due to weak random numbers used by the ISC DHCP software and an unfortunate combination of additional factors.